Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 in an example are count separately, with 5 being the maximum and 0 being the minimum for a frequency band.
 And then a maximum possible sum is taken as the score for the example.

-The following table shows the expected score range for different types of exercises (EQ patterns):
+The following table shows the expected score range for different types of exercises (EQ patterns):<br />

 | Exercise / EQ Pattern Type | Expected Score |
 |:---------------------------|:--------------:|